soft-eng-practicum/STECresearchPortal/README.md

    I will be working as *client liaison* working with the SST administration and professor.
 Also I will be responsible for the database, files management, help document the project.

+3. [Austin Bond] (mailto:abond1@ggc.edu)

+	I will be working on UI/UX design in order to design the interface of the website.
+	I will also be the team manager, meaning that I will plan out meetings for our group as well as document our meetings and what occurred in them.